Sym-metric/B0-EWP-Classifiers/README.md

 # B0-EWP-Classifiers
-Trial classifiers for electroweak penguin decay modes
+Trial classifiers for analysis of ROOT files in high-energy physics.
+Under development.